* At the bottom of this page, you can link to older cards going back to 2001.

 Does the color of the soap match the color of the 1 next to it or is it a white soap tile?
 Please clarify.

 The term "soap" is used for the white dragon only.
 White dragon is the only tile that can be used for a zero.
-It's "suitless."
-Read the red text at the top of the card.
+It's "suitless," as it says in the red text at the top of the card.
+That means the 1 with the 0 can be any suit, not just dots.

 Why are there a plus symbol and an equals sign in the hand?
 How do I make those?